dbousfie/PoliticsofAI/syllabus.md

   will teach you even more about your own position while simultaneously exposing you to different viewpoints.
 Make use of such opportunities, but no disrespectful behavior will be tolerated.

-- Raise questions when you have them.
-Raising useful questions counts as participation.
-You can use the online forums, e-mail, Facebook or zoom to raise questions you encounter throughout the course.
-Uncertainties are usually shared by others -- when you raise your questions in class everyone learns while you build your own participation grade.
-The forums should be the primary location for questions, please only use the other options AFTER you have posted to the forum.

 # Criteria for the evaluation of written assignments